 - Read the explanation of how the Debian installer creates the network settings.

-Check the logs of your DHCP server to see whether your QNAP has requested an IP address.
-Alternatively, you can also install the
+- Check the logs of your DHCP server to see whether your QNAP has requested an IP address.
+Alternatively, you can also install the `nast` package on your PC and run `nast -m` to find all machines on your network.
+The MAC address of your QNAP probably starts with `00:08:9B`.

 - Remove all hard drives from the QNAP.
 In this case, Debian installer won't find your existing network configuration on disk and will use DHCP.